mauritssilvis/types/java/src/main/java/nl/mauritssilvis/types/java/string/README.md

 ## 1. Implementations

-In what follows, I focus on string types that implement the interface from the file [String.java](String.java):
+In what follows, I focus on immutable string types that implement the interface from the file [String.java](String.java):

 ```java
 package nl.mauritssilvis.types.java.string;